 Zodiac Astronomy · The Celestial Constellations

-The zodiac is a celestial belt extending about 8° on either side of the ecliptic — the apparent path of the Sun, Moon, and planets across the sky.
-This band is divided into 12 constellations, each with its own mythology, bright stars, and astronomical significance.
+The zodiac is a celestial belt extending about on either side of the ecliptic — the apparent path of the Sun, Moon, and planets across the sky.
+This band is divided into 13 constellations, each with its own mythology, bright stars, and astronomical significance.
+Understanding this cosmic highway helps us connect with celestial rhythms.

 The Celestial Highway

 The zodiac is divided into 12 equal 30° segments (signs) in astrology, but the actual constellations vary greatly in size.
 The largest zodiac constellation is Virgo (1,294 square degrees); the smallest is Capricornus (414 square degrees).
-The Sun spends anywhere from 7 days (Scorpius) to 45 days (Virgo) in each constellation.
+The Sun spends anywhere from 7 days (Scorpius) to 45 days (Virgo) in each constellation — a beautiful reminder that cosmic rhythms are organic, not mechanical.

 The Ecliptic Plane